-Sweden's technology-driven environment, characterised as it is by close collaboration between academia, healthcare and industry, has produced many notable medtech innovations that have saved lives and alleviated symptoms for millions of patients globally.
+Sweden's technology-driven environment, characterized as it is by close collaboration between academia, healthcare and industry, has produced many notable medtech innovations that have saved lives and alleviated symptoms for millions of patients globally.
 The pacemaker, the gamma knife and renal dialysis are just a few examples.
-Swedish medtech companies are represented across the whole spectrum of the industry, from radiotherapy and imaging, through biomaterials, implantable devices, stents and minimal invasive surgery products, to haemodialysis, disposables and assistive technology.
-A couple of areas in particular where Sweden can rightfully claim a world-leading position are radiotherapy and imaging.
+Swedish medtech companies are represented across the whole spectrum of the industry, from radiotherapy and imaging, through biomaterials, implantable devices stents and minimal invasive surgery products, to haemodialysis, disposables and assistive technology.
+A couple of areas in particular where Sweden rightfully can claim a world leading position are radiotherapy and imaging.

-DIGITALISATION-DRIVEN INNOVATION
+DIGITALIZATION-DRIVEN INNOVATION

 Digital solutions are increasingly important for the medtech industry.
-This is not only because they enable the development of new and better monitoring and other devices, but digitalised add-on services are also becoming essential staying competitive.
+This is not only because it enables the development of new and better monitoring and other devices; digitalized add-on services are also becoming essential to stay competitive.

 Digital solutions enable specialised care to move out of hospitals and into the patient's own home.
-Digitalisation can also facilitate decision-making for healthcare professionals by creating decision making support systems utilising data from both healthcare itself and/or from other sources.
+Digitalization can also facilitate decision making for health care professionals by creating decision making support systems utilizing data from both healthcare itself and/or from other sources.
 Sweden is a country with high levels of digital development, ranking 2nd in the world in the Digital Economy and Society Index (DESI) and 3rd out of 144 countries in the World Economic Forum's Network Readiness Index 2013.
 Taking advantage of this, a number of initiatives implementing digital solutions as a way to improve healthcare are underway.
 Augmenting the existing infrastructure by further developing patient registries is just one investment by the government.
-In a drive to encourage Swedish citizens to take an active role in preventive measures and treatments, personal health records are being made accessible online 24/7.
+In a drive to encourage Swedish citizens to take an active role in preventive measures and treatments, personal health records are being made accessible on-line 24/7.
 Currently, this has been implemented in a third of the counties, with the rest soon to follow.